Introduction to Game Studies

 Students must access their CSU email accounts on a regular basis.
 They must be able to use these accounts to attach and retrieve attached files.

-Contact Information
+Contact information

 My contact information including office hours is collected on separate page.

-Violence, Vulgarity, and Profanity
+Violence, vulgarity, and profanity

 A note of warning: We are all adults, and we are studying a culture that is often violent, vulgar, and profane.
 As a result, you may hear or see adult content in the materials assigned for our class.
 Nothing assigned by me or submitted by other students should exceed the MPAA rating of R. When engaging in class discussions, if you submit material that is Not Safe For Work (NSFW) or other venues and audiences, please note this in your subject line as a convenience to your classmates.
 Please also be aware that your contributions should conform to the class’s rules regarding Online Etiquette.

-Diversity, Equity, and Inclusion
+Diversity, equity, and inclusion

 It is my intent that students from diverse backgrounds and perspectives be well served by this course, that students’ learning needs be addressed, and that the diversity that students bring to this class be viewed as a resource, strength and benefit.
 It is my intent to present materials and activities that are respectful of diversity along multiple dimensions, including ethnicity, race, gender, sexuality, disability, age, socioeconomic status, and culture.
 Your suggestions are encouraged and appreciated.
 Please let me know ways to improve the effectiveness of the course for you personally or for other students or student groups.

-Disability Services
+Disability services

 Students with disabilities who need to request accommodations should contact the Disability Resource Center, Edgewater Hall, Suite 255; 678-466-5445; disabilityservices@mail.clayton.edu